 Take a look at five of the most common misconceptions about compliance to see if any have a familiar ring:

-- When You Are In Compliance, Your System Is Breach-Proof.
-Help Net Security shares that many IT professionals and compliance teams believe that, when in full compliance, their company’s system is fully protected and safe from breaches and intrusions.
-Even with regular compliance audits and updates, you understand the importance of constantly staying vigilant against external threats that would undermine the integrity of your system, given the opportunity.
-Staying as many steps as possible ahead of modern cybercriminals is an essential tactic among savvy IT managers and compliance teams.
-Monitoring for changes in regulations and taking appropriate actions for their implementation and compliance, as well as keeping your staff, managers and executives briefed on those changes, are essential components of your work.
+- Reaching Full Compliance Means Your System Is Breach-Proof.
+Many IT professionals believe that, when in full compliance, their company’s system is fully protected and safe from breaches and intrusions.
+Even with regular compliance audits and updates, no system is 100% secure.
+Staying ahead of modern cybercriminals is an essential tactic among savvy IT managers and compliance teams.
+Monitoring for changes in regulations and taking appropriate actions for their implementation and compliance, as well as keeping your staff, managers and executives briefed on those changes, are essential to success.

 - Compliance Is Just a Polite Term for “Business Prevention.”
-As noted earlier, while most of your colleagues and managers consider compliance matters as more of a nuisance that sets up an obstacle course between themselves and their productivity, it is really just the opposite.
-Any time that you can prevent loss of data or the devastating fallout from a third-party intrusion into your system through industry tested — and industry required, of course — safeguards, the better everyone can do their job with confidence and safety.
-Your colleagues and executives enjoy a great deal of freedom and productivity in their daily tasks, whether they realize or admit it or not, from the hard work from your compliance department.
+While most of your colleagues and managers consider compliance a nuisance that inhibits productivity, it is really just the opposite.
+Any time that loss of data or fallout from a third-party intrusion can be prevented via industry tested — and industry-required — safeguards, everyone can do their job with confidence and efficiency.
+Your colleagues enjoy a great deal of freedom in their daily activities, whether they realize it or not, thanks to the hard work of your compliance department.

-- It Is Easy to Implement and Comply With Regulations.
+- It Is Easy to Implement and Comply with Regulations.
 It takes a lot of work to learn, understand and develop the parameters for regulatory compliance for your organization.
-Regulators who hand down regulations want to know that your plan for compliance has substance and gives you the ability to easily and precisely follow through, as noted by Norton Rose Fulbright.
-You need to know that your compliance plan is something that you and your entire team, from the general staff pool to your executive board, can live out naturally in daily work practice.
-It takes work from everyone in your organization to reach a high degree of confidence in security, but as policies and procedures become ingrained, compliance does become easier for everyone, even when you receive large-scale updates that cause learning curves and other temporary disruptions.
+Regulators want to verify that your plan for compliance has substance and gives you the ability to implement and track measures.
+It takes work from everyone in your organization to reach a high degree of confidence in security, but as policies and procedures become ingrained, compliance does become easier.

 - Finding Problems Is Always Bad News.
 Many managers and executives might feel that “no news is good news,” and conversely, that anytime you find a problem, doom is imminent.
-The truth is that, as long as you have diligently complied with regulations, you can usually detect a problem before it officially becomes bad news for your organization.
+The truth is diligent compliance with regulations is designed to help detect a problem before it officially becomes bad news for your organization.
 The idea is that prevention is the strongest form of mitigation.

 How to Overcome Common Misconceptions About Compliance